 Tribal Resource Impacts

-- Identify best ways for tribes to participate in community-level conversations about fire recovery prioritization and investment
+- Identify methods for tribes to participate in community-level conversations about fire recovery prioritization and investment.

-- Identify best ways to communicate with tribes about upcoming work on federal/state lands so tribes have the opportunity to contribute meaningfully to decision-making on public lands
+- Establish actions to communicate with tribes about upcoming work on federal/state lands, providing tribes the opportunity to contribute meaningfully to decision making on public lands.

 Cultural Resource Impacts